2022 Georgia Bulldogs football team

 The 2022 Georgia Bulldogs football team represented the University of Georgia in the 2022 NCAA Division I FBS football season.
 The Bulldogs played their home games at Sanford Stadium in Athens, Georgia, and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by seventh-year head coach Kirby Smart.
 They entered the season as the defending consensus national champions.

 This season is one of two back-to-back Georgia seasons that won a national championship.
-In the 2021 season, Georgia won 33-18 against Alabama, and in the 2022 season, Georgia won 65-7 against TCU.
+In the 2021 season, Georgia won 33–18 against Alabama, and in the 2022 season, Georgia won 65–7 against TCU.

 The Bulldogs finished the regular season 12–0, 8–0 in SEC play to finish first in the conference's Eastern Division.
 In the SEC Championship Game, the Bulldogs defeated the LSU Tigers 50–30 to win their first SEC title since 2017.
 They advanced to the College Football Playoff for the second straight year and were selected to play against Ohio State in the Peach Bowl.
 Georgia mounted the largest 4th-quarter comeback in CFP history to defeat Ohio State by a score of 42–41, after Ohio State missed a potential game-winning 50-yard field goal in the final seconds of the game.
 As the season’s last major team with an undefeated record, the Bulldogs faced off against Texas Christian University (TCU) at SoFi Stadium in Inglewood, California for the 2023 CFP National Championship on January 9, 2023.
 They dominated TCU 65–7 to become the first team since the 2012 Alabama Crimson Tide to repeat as national champions, along with becoming just the 3rd team to complete a 15–0 season in the modern era, after LSU in 2019 and Clemson in 2018.
-Their 58-point margin of victory over TCU is the largest of any bowl game result, ever.
+They would be subsequently joined by Michigan the following year.
+Their 58-point margin of victory over TCU was the largest of any bowl game result, until next season when Georgia defeated Florida State with a 60-point margin, 63–3, in the 2023 Orange Bowl.

-Previous season

-The Bulldogs finished the 2021 season with a record of 14–1 (8–0 in the SEC) and as consensus national champions.
-Georgia entered the season as favorites to win the East Division and meet the Alabama Crimson Tide in the 2021 SEC Championship Game.
-Georgia finished the regular season with a 12–0 record with four wins against Top 25-ranked teams–and met the Crimson Tide for the SEC Championship.
-Georgia would lose 24–41.
-The following day, final College Football Playoff(CFP) standings were unveiled.
-No. 3 ranked Georgia would meet No. 2 ranked Michigan for the 2021 Orange Bowl, defeating the Wolverines 34–11 to meet No. 1 ranked Alabama for the College Football Playoff National Championship in a rematch of the SEC Championship.
-In the College Football Playoff National Championship, the Bulldogs defeated the Crimson Tide, 33–18, to capture Georgia's first National Championship since 1980.
-The victory over Alabama gave Georgia their third national championship in football.

-The team finished the 2021 season with a final ranking of No. 1 in both the AP and Coaches' Polls.